mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/platform-services/workload-platform-services/kudo-cassandra/index.md

 ### Updating Parameters

-Parameters can be updated via aruments to the KUDO CLI.
+Parameters can be updated via arguements to the KUDO CLI.

 **Example**: Increasing Cassandra node counts
 - Increase the number of nodes via the KUDO CLI: